Image

 Bank View South School

 Bank View South is a new school for pupils with Special Educational Needs and Disabilities (SEND).
 The first phase was to remodel existing classrooms to accommodate an initial 70 pupils in time for the school year.
 We also added hygiene rooms, installed new toilets and a kitchen, and incorporated 1100mm-high balustrading.
-Our work continued after the critical phase 1 deadline was met, by enhancing the exterior with a winding path, creating an outdoor area for keeping chickens, and providing wheelchair-accessible picnic benches.
-Capacity for a further 70 places has been created by phase 2 of the project between June and November 2024.
+Our work continued after the critical Phase 1 deadline was met, by enhancing the exterior with a winding path, creating an outdoor area for keeping chickens, and providing wheelchair-accessible picnic benches.
+Capacity for a further 70 places was created by Phase 2a of the project between June and November 2024, with further places created in Phase 2b 2025.

 New Heights School